BitGo Wallet Types

 • Multisignature Hot

-• TSS Hot
+• MPC Hot

 Cold-wallet users download unsigned transactions from the BitGo web UI or programmatically.
 Users sign transactions in the OVC using their user key (encrypted by their BitGo or wallet password).
 Users then upload the half-signed transaction to BitGo and BitGo signs using the BitGo key.
 BitGo then uploads and broadcasts the transaction.

-Self-managed multisignature cold wallets enable the most control and privacy of all the supported BitGo wallet types.
+Self-custody multisignature cold wallets enable the most control and privacy of all the supported BitGo wallet types.

 Go Account